ShubhamGururani/100-days-of-code/r1-log.md

 Solved a codechef question.
 No electricity... :(

 ### R1D67
 Solved a codechef question.
+Solved some questions on codingame.

+### R1D68
-Solved some questions on codingame
+Solved a codechef question.
+Solved some questions on codingame.